Updated: Jul 7, 2022

 You had an abortion, or are thinking of having an abortion.

 An employer isn't required to keep you in a job that you are unable to perform or in which you would pose a significant safety risk for other employees.
-However, your employer cannot remove you from your job duties just because he/she assumes that work would pose a risk your pregnancy.
+However, your employer cannot remove you from your job duties just because he/she assumes that work would pose a risk to your pregnancy.

 Harassment in the workplace due to pregnancy is also not allowed under the PDA and ADA.
 You should immediately report any type of harassment to HR and document any type of harassment.
 Follow your employer's protocol procedures for reporting harassment at work.
 Your employer is required by law to take action to prevent it from happening again.